Mahmood-Taghavi/dual_voice/readme.md

 This package is distributed under the terms of the GNU General Public License, version 2.
 Please see the file "COPYING.txt" for further details.

-Copyright (C) 2015-2020 Seyed Mahmood Taghavi-Shahri.
+Copyright © 2015-2020 Seyed Mahmood Taghavi-Shahri.